neftalyluis/core_banking/README.md

 ## Installation

-### For "production" usage
+### For production usage
+The app generates an OTP Release on a Docker container suitable for production usage

 If you only want to test the application without the hassle of installing Erlang and Elixir you can run the app with Docker using `make docker.start`

+If you want to generate only the image of the application use `make docker.build`

+To run the last built image just use `make docker.run`

 ### For development
 You need Erlang 22 and Elixir 1.9 installed on your system, I suggest [asdf](https://github.com/asdf-vm/asdf.git) to manage the SDK versions

 After installing the SDK you can:

-- Run the app with `make start`, and the app will be available on http://localhost:8080/
+- Run the app with `make start`, and the app will be available on http://localhost:4000/
 - Run tests, linter, and formatter like on a CI/CD pipeline with `make ci`